Fewer borrowers are redefaulting on their modified mortgages, according to a new report by the Office of the Comptroller of the Currency.

 outpace incomes, according to the Monthly Housing Affordability Index.
 Nevertheless, price gains are slowing and mortgage rates are hovering near yearly lows, which is helping to keep homes more affordable to the average family.

 borrowers and those with subprime credit histories.
 The loans will be originated through a program by the Neighborhood Assistance Corp. of America, a national nonprofit group that primarily assists low- to moderate-income borrowers.
-Under the new program, the discounts, which will be offered on fixed-rate mortgages, To get the

 Two